We may earn money or products from the companies mentioned in this post.

 Oh, by the way, photography is another creative outlet (from before Instagram ever existed!)

-Thanks to warmer, sunnier temps, I also spent some time outside raking leaves out of the flower bed (and enlisted help from my boyfriend who finished off the task with the leafblower!
+When the weather is warmer, I also spend time outside raking leaves out of the flower bed (and enlist help from my boyfriend to finish the task with the leafblower!)

-Spending small pockets of time with my 16 and 20-year-old sons has been a real treat for me.
-My older son is a sophomore at Penn State.
-Thanks to the global health crisis, he has to stay home at least another two weeks beyond spring break since residential instruction is being replaced by online learning.
-This is a blessing in disguise since he’s been battling various health issues.
+Spending small pockets of time with my 17 and 21-year-old sons has been a real treat for me.
+My older son is a college student.
+Thanks to the global health crisis, he has been home since Spring break 2020 due to the pandemic.
+This is a blessing in disguise since he’s been battling various physical and mental health issues.

 Just being home with his cats (add pet therapy to the list!) and being able to cook has lifted his spirits.
-Oh and the whole family benefits from his spontaneous burst of energy in the kitchen.
-He decided out of the blue to figure out how to make homemade naan.
+Our entire family benefits from his spontaneous burst of energy in the kitchen.
+He decided out of the blue to learn how to make homemade naan.

 So, in sum, here’s my shortlist on how to spend this unprecedented time thriving and not just surviving: